FLOWDOWNS & THEIR IMPORTANCE

 How much do the Flowdown Matrices Subscriptions cost?

 The price of the flowdown matrices is far less costly than the potential cost of non-compliance if you are caught not flowing down clauses and determined not to have complied with flowdown requirements.
-Depending on subscription type, the one-year subscription prices range from $169 to $294.40—significantly less than it would cost for your contract administrators to do this.
+Depending on subscription type, the one-year subscription price is $179.00—significantly less than it would cost for your contract administrators to do this.
 We also honor the original subscription price for renewals, even if there is a price increase–we value our subscribers–they help pay the bills!

 What is the subscription period?